barbara-benitez/barbara-benitez.github.io/electricity_proj/electricity.md

         'SystemLoadEP2'], axis = 1)
 ```

-## Look at VIF (variance inflation factor) to rule out multicollinearity
+## In addition to dropping features that are highly correlated per the correlation matrix, I will look at VIF (variance inflation factor) as a second check to rule out multicollinearity

 ```python